Understanding the Things in IoT Standards

 - Semantic (ex.
 JSON-LD)

 - Multi-Later Frameworks (ex.
 IoTivity, Weave)

-Only by defining clearly what each term is, the protocol and the IoT standards, can we begin to answer the question of how and where to implement IoT.
-As Einstein once said, if he had an hour to solve a problem and his life depended on finding the solution, he would spend the first 55 minutes to determine the proper line of inquiry.
+Only by defining clearly what each term is, the protocol, and the IoT standards can we begin to answer how and where to implement IoT.
+As Einstein once said, if he had an hour to solve a problem and his life depended on finding the solution, he would spend the first 55 minutes determining the proper line of inquiry.

 IoT is hard.
 Like real hard.
 Launching an IoT startup is messy.
 It’s not just updating software.
 You’ll need to work with many organizations and vendors to complete an end-to-end system, which leads to some of the complexities associated with it.
-The software that is necessary to reach from the sensors to the enterprise requires experienced skill of embedded systems, connectivity, real time data, time series based systems, etc. Having a solutions architect and a systems integrator is a must to succeed but the challenges are no easy feat.
+The software necessary to reach from the sensors to the enterprise requires experienced skill in embedded systems, connectivity, real-time data, time series based systems, etc. Having a solutions architect and a systems integrator is a must to succeed, but the challenges are no easy feat.
 And it’s further exacerbated given the lack of industry standards.
-This causes a series of confusion, complexity risk and lock-in scenarios, not to mention data breaches and security concerns.
-Which is often why IoT projects take a lot longer to implement than planned.
+This causes a series of confusion, complexity risk, and lock-in scenarios, not to mention data breaches and security concerns, which is often why IoT projects take a lot longer to implement than planned.
 Gartner predictions, 75% of IoT projects will take up two twice as long as planned.